 This is the brand’s collection chronographs, perfect for those who want to use the watch outdoors, or those who are looking for a watch that’s sporty and robust.

 This collection was inspired by vintage cars—Austin Healey cars to be exact.
-For the past 14 years, Frederique Constant has launched limited edition watches every year (and has served as official timekeeper of old car rallies all over the world).
+For the past 14 years, Frederique Constant has launched limited edition watches every year (and has served as the official timekeeper of old car rallies all over the world).
 Inspired by the car brand, these watches reflect the two companies’ passion in quality and precision.

 These watches have a unique design that’s stylish and sporty at the same time.
 They’re also very legible, thanks to the watch size and the bold numeral and index markers.
 The 42mm Vintage Rally Healey Chronograph FC-397HN5B4, for instance, has a navy racing leather strap and luminous markers.
 The red second and counter hands also bring out the navy dial.